Store architecture

 The main characteristic of a business-to-business (B2B) model is that transactions occur between two or more legal entities.

-The main account has access to more modules than the sellers, sharing only some of them, such as the Order Management System (OMS) and Catalog modules, as you can see in the diagram below.
+The main account has access to more modules than the sellers, sharing only some of them, such as Order Management System (OMS) and Catalog, as you can see in the diagram below.

 In the diagram above, you can see the synchronous communication between the Organizations component in the main account and the sellers.